 2007 - 2009

 2012 - 2013

 CKR is a 4.7 km-long dual 3-lane trunk road, with 3.9 km-long tunnel.
 The CKR would become a key component of the strategic road network in Hong Kong after commissioning.

-Central Kowloon Route (CKR) will connect the Yau Ma Tei Interchange with the road network in Kowloon Bay and Kai Tak Development.
-It can divert traffic away from the major east-west corridors in Kowloon; thus will effectively relieve the existing congestion problems and cater for traffic generated by future developments.
-Furthermore, the major part of CKR is formed by tunnel.
-It can help reducing air pollution brought by traffic congestion.
-With CKR, we estimate that the journey time between Yau Ma Tei and Kowloon Bay during peak hours will take around 5 minutes, saving about 25 minutes in comparison with the journey time without the CKR.
+Central Kowloon Route (CKR) will connect the Yau Ma Tei Interchange in West Kowloon with Kowloon Bay and Kai Tak Development in East Kowloon, hence diverting at-grade road traffic from the major east-west transport corridors in central Kowloon.
+This would therefore effectively relieve the existing congestion problem and cater for traffic demand generated by future developments.
+Furthermore, the CKR consists mainly of tunnel and will thus help reducing air pollution resulting from traffic congestion.

-In response to the public concerns raised during the Phase 1 Public Engagement exercise, the design of Central Kowloon Route (CKR) has several features.
-On environmental aspect, we will build landscaped decks and noise enclosures/barriers at appropriate locations and will provide more greening to improve the surrounding environment.
-From conservation aspect, the recommended alignment can preserve the historic buildings of the Yau Ma Tei Police Station.
-We can also allow the continuation of the Temple Street night market activities during the construction stage of CKR.
-Affected public facilities will be re-provided in advance to minimise the impacts to the public services.
-The extent of the temporary reclamation for the construction of underwater tunnel in the seabed of Kowloon Bay will be kept minimum.
+The design of the CKR incorporated several features in response to the public concerns raised in the Phase 1 Public Engagement exercise.
+On environment, we will construct landscaped decks and noise enclosures and barriers at appropriate locations to enhance the environmental benefits of the project and at the same time introduce more greening and improve the adjacent environment.
+On culture and heritage, the recommended alignment will preserve the historic buildings of the Old Yau Ma Tei Police Station and allow Temple Street night market activities to continue during the construction stage.
+The approach of re-providing the affected public facilities in advance is adopted to minimise the impact to public services.
+The extent of the temporary reclamation for construction of the underwater tunnel in Kowloon Bay will also be kept to the minimum.